Manually Restore a Cloud Backup with Restic

-Finding the Restic Repo Password
+Find the Restic Repo Password

 One additional feature of Restic is that the Restic Repo is protected with a password.
 Your Local Account created this password for you when the cloud provider was connected.
 Navigate to the “Manual recovery password” setting on the “Cloud Backups” page of your Local Account.

-Working with the Restic Repo to Restore a Snapshot
+Work with the Restic Repo to Restore a Snapshot